-Designated settlements and orders and recoveries of enforcement costs
+Settlements and sanction orders and recoveries of enforcement costs

-Funds held pursuant to designated settlements and orders and recoveries of enforcement costs are recorded when settlements are approved or orders are made by the Commission, unless management determines that collecting the settlement and order is significantly doubtful, in which case it is recognized when payment is received.
+Funds held pursuant to settlements and sanction orders and recoveries of enforcement costs are recorded when settlements are approved or orders are made by the Commission, unless management determines that collecting the settlement and order is significantly doubtful, in which case it is recognized when payment is received.
 Estimation is required to determine the collectible amount of monetary sanctions and recoveries of enforcement costs.

 Management considers the ability of the respondent to pay the sanction amount, the ability to locate the respondent and whether the respondent owns any assets.
 A change in any of these factors could have a material impact on the OSC's financial statements.
-Assets and liabilities will change based on estimated designated settlements and order amounts deemed to be collectible.
+Assets and liabilities will change based on estimated settlements and sanction order amounts deemed to be collectible.
 Expenses may change based on recoveries of enforcement costs.
-For more information on designated settlements and orders, see Note 6.
+For more information on settlements and sanction order amounts, see Note 6.